RamiyanGangatharan/INFT-2202_2/README.md

 # INFT-2202_2
+## Web Development - Client Side Script

-This repo is for the Web Development - Client Side Script course where we showcase all our assignments and other works in JS.
+This repository is dedicated to the **INFT-2202_2 Web Development - Client Side Script** course.
+It serves as a platform to showcase all our assignments and various works in JavaScript, HTML, and CSS.

+### Authors:
+- Kuldeep Mohanta
+- Ramiyan Gangatharan